 What Is Bad Breath?

 The bad breath we are talking about is of the chronic variety; in other words, the kind that goes by the clinical name of halitosis.
-We have all probably encountered moments of bad breath that just happen, such as when we wake up in the morning, after drinking alcohol, eating pungent foods, or from smoking cigarettes.
+We have all probably encountered moments of bad breath that happen.
+For instance, you may experience bad breath after waking up in the morning, drinking alcohol, eating pungent foods, or smoking cigarettes.

-Halitosis is the kind of bad breath that sticks around, and that can often be attributed to health problems such as gum disease.
+Halitosis is the kind of bad breath that sticks around, which can often be attributed to health problems such as gum disease.
 When bad breath gets recognized by friends, family, or co-workers, it becomes a problem and can be quite embarrassing.

 Researchers do not know exactly how widespread halitosis is across the globe.
 But we do know plenty about the causes of bad breath.